Emperor Xiaozong of Song: Early life

 Zhao Shen was a seventh-generation descendant of Emperor Taizu, the founder and first emperor of the Song dynasty.
 He was the second son of Zhao Zicheng (趙子偁; died 1143), a sixth cousin of Emperor Gaozong, the 10th Song emperor.
 After the Jingkang Incident in 1127, Emperor Gaozong's father, eldest brother and most of his close relatives were taken prisoner by the Jurchen-led Jin Empire.
-As Emperor Gaozong's only son, Zhao Fu (趙旉), died prematurely around the age of two, the emperor ordered his officials to start searching for other living descendants of the imperial family.
+As Emperor Gaozong's only son, Zhao Fu, died prematurely around the age of two, the emperor ordered his officials to start searching for other living descendants of the imperial family.
 Zhao Shen was discovered and adopted by Emperor Gaozong in April 1160 as a son.
 Another relative, Zhao Qu was also adopted.
 In July 1162, Emperor Gaozong officially designated Zhao Shen as his crown prince and heir apparent.
 One of the main reasons Gaozong chose Shen over Qu was of Shen's virtue.
 It is said that Gaozong gave ten maids to Shen and Qu.
 In the end, Qu had touched every maid but Shen had not even touched one winning Gaozong's favor over Qu.

 In 24 July 1162, Emperor Gaozong abdicated in favor of Emperor Xiaozong who became emperor although Emperor Gaozong retained power as Taishang Huang.